 COVID-19 brought about significant media coverage on nursing home outbreaks, causing many to be wary of senior living settings.
 But they are not the same type of setting as independent senior communities.
-As of November 1, Asbury has performed more than 22,000 tests across our system of eight retirement communities with a positivity rate of less than 1 percent (.7).
-That compares to a national rate of 7 percent.
+As of February 2021, Asbury has conducted just over 76,300 COVID-19 tests at our communities with a positivity rate of just 0.9 percent.
+This compares to a national positivity rate of 8.9 percent.
+Further, Asbury has been busy vaccinating all eligible resident across our eight communities, with an overall vaccination rate of 94%.
+Associate vaccinations are ongoing.
 Asbury continually monitors and follows recommendations coming from the Centers for Disease Control and Prevention, Centers for Medicare and Medicaid Services, and state and local health officials.

 For seniors, families, and providers, safety and well-being is priority number one, and questions surrounding safety and security at senior living communities have always been in the spotlight.
 With COVID-19, they have broadened to cover infection-control protocols, hygiene, and sanitation.
 Today, more than ever, it is important to ask “am I safer?” living alone at home or in a group environment with the availability of healthy nutrition, social interaction, and enhanced precautions to lower the risk of infection.
 When you or your loved one come to a senior living community, you expect safety, you assume security, but you need peace of mind.